 Don’t forget to explore the nearby Geysir Center where you’ll find interesting displays about geothermal activity and earthquakes that keep on shaping Iceland.
 You can even try their earthquake simulator…

 The next must-see place along the Golden Circle is the Golden Waterfall – Gullfoss, about 10 minutes drive from Geysir.
 Gullfoss is fed by Iceland’s second biggest glacier, Langjökull, and is a very powerful waterfall.
 It’s usually quite windy and cold here, but if the sun is shining, you are likely to see some spectacular rainbows over the falls.
 There are several walking paths here allowing you to see the waterfall from various angles.

 TIP: Langjokull glacier is a very popular place for snowmobile tours in Iceland (and they are available the whole year).
-If this is something you are interested in, here you can find more information and book the best glacier snowmobile tour.
+If this is something you are interested in, here you can find more information and book the best glacier snowmobile tour (or this tour that also includes a visit to an ice cave).
 Usually, these tours run at around noon, so it’s quite easy to fit a tour like this in your itinerary.
 Just keep in mind that you won’t be able to do much afterwards anymore (which may not be a big deal since you cover all the musts before you come here).

 If you start your day early and don’t do any special tours, you’ll likely be done with all the sightseeing at the Golden Circle in the early afternoon.
 In that case, head to the nearby Fridheimar Tomato Farm and Restaurant for lunch.
 This is the most popular restaurant in the area.
 It’s located inside a greenhouse where they also grow tomatoes, and their menu includes all kinds of tomato dishes.
 Tomato soup is delicious, but we weren’t particularly fond of tomato ice cream.
 In high season, you really should reserve a table here in advance.